Updated: Aug 7

 11. Immunomodulatory & waste-clearing mechanisms

 Buildup of waste products is emerging as a major root cause of disease.
-The body has evolved many mechanisms for immune surveillance and waste clearance, from molecular level, to cellular level, to systems level.
+The body has evolved many mechanisms for immune surveillance and waste clearance, from molecular to cellular to systems levels.

 Autophagy is the degradation of cellular components, like misfolded proteins or worn-out mitochondria, within lysosomes, cell compartments that contain enzymes.
 Mitochondrial degradation is called mitophagy.

 Apoptosis is programmed cell death.
-It is good for certain cells (e.g., malignant cells) to die so that the rest can live, but too much apoptosis can be degenerative.
+It is good for certain cells (e.g., malignant cells) to die so that the rest can live, but excess apoptosis of healthy cells is degenerative.

 The glymphatic system, a hypothesized brain waste clearance mechanism developed in 2012, gets its name from glia and lymphatic.
 It proposes that neurotoxic products like beta-amyloid are flushed out of the brain during sleep via aquaporin-4 water channels in astrocytes (Jessen, 2015).
 These channels drain to the lymph nodes which can then lead to the liver for further detoxification or to the kidneys for excretion.